foundryvtt/pf2e/CONTRIBUTING.md

 ### Pull Requests

 Pull requests ("PRs") can be made by anyone.
 PRs titles should be in imperative mood and state clearly and concisely what is being changed.
 A description is often needed to expand on any details.
+For new contributors, CI actions must be manually triggered by the system maintainers.
+It will automatically trigger for subsequent pull requests after a first one is merged into `master`.

+Unsolicited new features are generally not accepted.
+If you'd like to contribute one, first find or open an issue detailing the feature gap.
+From there, we can discuss solutions you have in mind and--if we prefer to go a different direction--possibly save you some headache and wasted effort.

 A pull request may not contain any AI-written changes.
 PRs noticed as having any AI-written changes will be summarily closed without merging.

-For new contributors, CI actions must be manually triggered by the system maintainers.
-It will automatically trigger for subsequent pull requests after a first one is merged into `master`.

 #### Prettier